 Six fields of action serve as focus areas.
 They establish an integrative framework, defined according to the perspectives of technology, application and socio-cultural impact as follows:

 The core concept of the Master program is that students have to fulfill a minimum of credits in these fields of action.
 The tresholds are as displayed in the following table.

-The Master’s program is designed for students who wish to build on a completed Bachelor’s degree in one of the above disciplines (e.g. Computer Science, Business Information Systems, Media Information Systems, IT Management, Code & Context, Data and Information Science, etc.).
-It is designed to address individual student goals, support tailored personalized learning paths, and create space for interdisciplinary and agile learning projects as well as appropriate didactic-methodological approaches across disciplinary and faculty boundaries.
-Graduates of the Digital Sciences program are qualified for management and leadership tasks at the interface between technology and application.
+The Master’s program is designed for students who wish to extend their skills based on a completed Bachelor’s degree in one of the above disciplines (e.g. Computer Science, Business Information Systems, Media Information Systems, IT Management, Code & Context, Data and Information Science, etc.).
+It is not appropriate for graduates with little knowledge in these fields.
+It is designed to address individual profiling objectives, support tailored personalized learning paths, and create space for interdisciplinary and agile learning projects as well as appropriate didactic-methodological approaches across disciplinary and faculty boundaries.
+Graduates of the Digital Sciences program are qualified for management and leadership tasks at the border between technology and application.
 Large parts of the study program can be completed in English due to a broad range of English-language modules.
 In this way, the program is opened up to international students.

 Business Information Systems (BIS)

 The field of study prepares students to assume bridging functions at the interface between business and information technology.
 In particular, this includes the ability to develop a deep understanding of the business activities of a company, to penetrate economic fields of action and to derive requirements for IT as well as potentials of digitization in order to contribute to the success of the company through their implementation.

 The specialization can be studied by German and English speaking students and also by not German speaking students.
 Students without German languags skills on C1 level have a smaller catalogue of modules that can be chosen.
 For details see here (German and English speaking applicants / English speaking applicants )